Student Essay: As Fragile As It IsRead More

 What’s the problem you’re trying to solve or the gap that you’re trying to fill?

 One of the rooting problems we have noticed in our community is that many young people struggle to decide on their further education or future career after finishing high school.
-And this inspired us to establish the Career Bridge learning center.
+And this inspired us to establish the Career Bridge learning center to support and help guide these young people.
 As I have an educational background in psychology, I like to encourage students to come and talk to me when they need to talk about their future, feelings, or challenges in life.
 It is like a session outside of the class where students can just come to teachers and us at the center to talk about their struggles or problems.
 The students came up with ideas and found what they needed to do next by discussing their challenges.
 It is crucial to create space for young people to express themselves because, in our culture, it is difficult to have people who listen to you with full attention.
 Most people like to talk rather than listen to others.

 What’s the most significant milestone the learning center has hit?

 We have been running the learning center for six months now.
-We now have 30 students who graduated from the Career Bridge, of which 10% have obtained a job, and 20-30% continued their studies.
+We now have 30 students who have taken courses at the Career Bridge, of which 10% have obtained a job, and 20-30% continued their studies.
 I am glad to see the students getting a decent job and continuing their further studies after completing their courses at our learning center.
-Despite the current situation in Myanmar, we are not hoping much, but we have achieved a lot.
+Despite the current situation in Myanmar, we were not hoping for much, but we have achieved a lot.
 I feel grateful that we can provide education and students have opportunities to learn during these difficult times.

 What critical concepts of liberal arts education have you learned from the PLP classes you have applied in your daily life and workplace?